Bettino Craxi: Facing the judges

 In December 1993, after his prosecution was finally authorised, Craxi was called to testify alongside Cristian Democracy (DC) party secretary Arnaldo Forlani before Justice Antonio Di Pietro.
 Questions were asked about the so-called ENIMONT 'super-bribe' which the PSI and DC had jointly received and democratically shared.
 Forlani evasively asked what a bribe was while Craxi, after admitting to the charges brought against himself and other parties, stated that the bribes were "the cost of politics."
 Craxi, noting that the legal process had accelerated in his case, claimed that his prosecution was politically motivated.

 In May 1994, he fled to Tunis in order to escape jail.
 His political career ended in less than two years.
 Italy's entire political class, including people like Andreotti and Forlani, was to follow suit soon.
 The CAF (the Craxi-Andreotti-Forlani axis), which had made a pact to revive the Pentapartito (an alliance of five parties: DC, PSI, Italian Republican Party, Italian Liberal Party, Italian Democratic Socialist Party) of the 1980s and apply it to the 1990s, was doomed to be crushed by the popular vote as well as by the judges.

 The set of anti-corruption investigations carried out by the Milan judges came to be collectively called Mani pulite (clean hands).
-No party was spared but in some parties corruption had become more endemic than elsewhere, either because of more opportunity or internal ethics.
-To this day, some people, especially those who were close to Craxi argue that some parties like the Italian Communist Party (PCI) were left untouched, while the leaders of then ruling coalition and in particular Craxi were wiped off the political map.
+No party was spared but in some parties, corruption had become more endemic than elsewhere, either because of more opportunity or internal ethics.
+To this day, some people, especially those who were close to Craxi argue that some parties like the Italian Communist Party (PCI) were left untouched, while the leaders of the ruling coalition and in particular Craxi were wiped off the political map.